FeatureCreepEAP/crashdetector/src/main/resources/docs/ingles/LauncherLogs.md

 **Key Notes**:
 - Logs accumulate continuously until the launcher is restarted, each time a new file is made in the folder.
 - You can enable the Dev Console in the Settings to send them.
+- A popup often comes up allowing you to automatically upload the log on crash.
+The limit is 11MB GZipped.
+---
+### **ATLauncher**
+- **Log Locations**:
+There is a popup with the logs.
+There is a copy logs button and an upload logs button.

+**Key Notes**:
+- You can upload your logs to paste.atlauncher.com however the max size is unknown.
+It appears to be based on Stikked, to view raw logs add raw/ after view/
 ---

 The locations of the LauncherLogs often change.
 You should take a look at [our code](https://pagure.io/CrashDetectorMC/blob/main/f/src/main/java/com/asbestosstar/crashdetector/Consola.java) to find out all the locations.